je-nunez/apache_spark/README.md

 # sp

-Some tests with clustering in Apache Spark
+Some tests with clustering in Apache Spark in local mode